 As a professional registrant, you will receive a professional certificate and stamp.
 The stamp allows you to sign and seal documentation that you believe upholds the paramount safety of society and the well-being of the environment.

-All registrants are also given a professional designation to use after their name, including P.Eng., P.Geo., EIT or GIT.
+All registrants and trainees are also given a professional designation to use after their name, including P.Eng., P.Geo., EIT or GIT.
 These designations are recognized in Canada, the United States, and many other international countries.